Computer Applications Designed and Built

 ||Transport for London (TfL) requested changes to the Variance Learning module of a statistical inference application.
 As with the UK water industry and the national rail network, privatisation of individual

-London Underground lines has been considered.
+London Underground lines is being considered.
 In anticipation of that eventuality, Transport for London has used the ABLE application to estimate future maintenance costs and the feasability of private ownership.

 Graeme Robertson Ltd fixed software problems that transpired as a result of their particular mode of usage of ABLE (A Bayes Linear Estimator).|